 Biography

-Latvian violinist Vineta Sareika's multi-faceted career spans a wide range of activities from soloist to first concertmaster of the Berlin Philharmonic, primaria of the Artemis Quartet, professor and jury member.
-Laureate of the Queen Elisabeth Violin Competition in 2009 and recipient of several Echo Classic Awards, Vineta Sareika is the first woman to hold the concertmaster position in the history of the Berlin Philharmonic.
+Latvian violinist Vineta Sareika's multi-faceted career spans a wide range of activities from soloist to orchestra concertmaster, primaria of the Artemis Quartet, professor and jury member.
+Laureate of the Queen Elisabeth Violin Competition in 2009 and recipient of several Echo Classic Awards, Vineta Sareika was the first woman to hold the first concertmaster position in the history of the Berlin Philharmonic.
 In addition to her concert activities Vineta is teaching chamber music at the Universität der Künste Berlin and serving as a jury member in the most prestigious violin and chamber music competitions worldwide.
 Vineta Sareika plays an Antonio Stradivari violin (1683), generously on loan to her from the Ruggieri Foundation.

 Education